You are here

 Frequently Asked Questions

-In his January 2015 State of the Union address, President Obama announced the Precision Medicine Initiative (PMI) — a bold new research effort to revolutionize how we improve health and treat disease.
+The Precision Medicine Initiative (PMI) is a bold research effort to revolutionize how we improve health and treat disease.
 The PMI aims to leverage advances in genomics, emerging methods for managing and analyzing large data sets while protecting privacy, and health information technology to accelerate biomedical discoveries.

 When can I sign up to join the All of Us Research Program?

 The program will launch in stages, beginning with a beta phase and then a larger rollout later in 2017.
 Before we begin enrollment, we want to make certain that all systems are successfully up and running with the highest levels of data security, and our processes are well in place to ensure a good experience for participants.
 Following launch, we will make continuous improvements and updates to the program based on participant feedback and emerging scientific opportunities and technological advances.

 NIH will widely publicize when enrollment is open, and we hope you will sign up.

 Can anyone sign up?

 Yes, anyone living in the United States will be able to participate, though enrollment will initially be limited to adults ages 18 years and up.
 Certain populations, such as children, will be included at a later time.

 What would be expected of me if I enroll in the All of Us Research Program?

 If you decide to join All of Us, we will ask you to share different kinds of information over time.
 We will ask you basic information like your name and where you live.
 We will ask you questions about your health, family, home, and work.
 If you have an electronic health record, we may ask for access.
 We may ask you to go to a local clinic or drug store for a free appointment with us.
 At this appointment we would measure your weight, height, hips, and waist, as well as your blood pressure and heart rate.
 We might ask you to give samples, like blood or urine at the appointment.